chaimasudo/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash

-echo " pwd this command to prints  the current working directory "
+script that prints the absolute path name of the current working director